Muntajir11/React_Props_Component/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install dependencies.
-4. Run `npm start` to start the development server.
+4. Run `npm run dev` to start the development server.
-5. Open your browser and go to `http://localhost:3000` to view the app.
+5. Open your browser and go to `http://localhost:5173` to view the app.

 ## Screenshots